bitwiseworks/cmake-os2/Help/command/install.rst

   Specify that it is not an error if the file to be installed does not exist.

+.. versionadded:: 3.1
   Command signatures that install files may print messages during installation.
 Use the :variable:`CMAKE_INSTALL_MESSAGE` variable to control which messages are printed.

+.. versionadded:: 3.11
   Many of the ``install()`` variants implicitly create the directories containing the installed files.
 If :variable:`CMAKE_INSTALL_DEFAULT_DIRECTORY_PERMISSIONS` is set, these directories will be created with the permissions specified.
 Otherwise, they will be created according to the uname rules on Unix-like platforms.
   Windows platforms are unaffected.

 Installing Targets
 ^^^^^^^^^^^^^^^^^^